ObjectifLibre/puppet-puppet/README.markdown

 not setup puppetdb.
 This can be configured using the puppetdb module http://forge.puppetlabs.com/puppetlabs/puppetdb.
 Storedconfigs with puppetdb will only work on puppet versions newer than 2.7.12.

+## Note ##

+This module is a fork of http://forge.puppetlabs.com/stephenrjohnson/puppet

 ## Prerequisites ##
 If you are using a RedHat based OS you also need to have the EPEL repo configured